LucDupAtGitHub/PDBP/README.md

 ### Introduction

 In the `Program` section we have presented *programs*, defined in terms of *programming capabilities*.
 In this section we start presenting *computations* defined in terms of *computational capabilities*.
 In this section we present a limited amount of computational capabilities.
 The full amount of computational capabilities will be presented in the `Computation` section.
+All computational capabilities are defined as `private [pdbp]`.
+We do not want to expose pointful capabilies to the users of the library.
+We only expose pointfree capabilities to the users of the library.
+It is convenient to have pointful capabilies available in the library itself.
+For example: it is simpler to define instances since computations have less declared capabilities to be defined than programs.

 ### `Lifting`